inspire-group/hydra/README.md

 ## Model Zoo (checkpoints for pre-trained and compressed networks)

 We are releasing pruned models for all three pruning ratios (90, 95, 99%) for all three datasets used in the paper.
 In case you want to compare some additional property of pruned models with a baseline, we are also releasing non-pruned i.e., pre-trained networks.
 Note that, we use input normalization only for the ImageNet dataset.
-For each model, we are releasing two checkpoint: one with masked layers and other with dense layers.
+For each model, we are releasing two checkpoints: one with masked layers and other with dense layers.
 Note that the numbers from these checkpoints might differ a little bit from the ones reported in the paper.

 ### Adversarial training